woodneal/scraping/README.md

 # statcast-scrapes
-Contains code and CSVs files from scraping pitch data from Baseball Savant.
+Contains code for scraping pitch data from Baseball Savant.